 They are not cheap, that's for sure.
 So, are Rolex watches worth it?
-They are sturdy and durable watches which have excellent accuracy regardless of what model you chose.
+They are sturdy and durable watches that have excellent accuracy regardless of what new model you chose.
 They are instantly recognizable by pretty much everybody.
 They have many, many styles from which to choose.

 11. How Accurate Are Rolex Watches?